 Paul Wilbur Klipsch

-To understand some of the company’s history and its reason to keep factories on American grounds, we can learn a bit about Klipsch’s founder, Paul Wilbur Klipsch.
+To understand some of the company’s history and its reason for keeping factories on American grounds, we can learn a bit about Klipsch’s founder, Paul Wilbur Klipsch.
 Paul was a hardcore patriot and an audio genius.
 Not only did he rise from a pure audio background, but he also did it all from a tiny tin shed in his home at Hope, Arkansas.

 As a genius, Paul started his interest in audio after graduating from NMSU and working at General Electric, designing radios.
 Yet, he was an above-average engineer in all matters, including audio, planes, trains, and all kinds of electric devices.